MadalinDolca/Notelo/README.md

 - Organize notes into categories for easy browsing
 - Group notes by tags for quick filtering
 - Sync your notes across devices using your account
+- Explore and save the public notes of other users or news articles
 - Customize the app with themes and settings

 ## 🔜 Coming soon